Causes of splenic flexure syndrome and how to treat it

 Advertisement

-As a rule of thumb, it is also healthy to increase fluid consumption and include food high in fiber to help promote digestive health.
-It is great for improving the signs and symptoms of GI discomfort and has even been proven to reduce cholesterol levels.
+As a general rule, it’s beneficial to increase fluid consumption and include food high in fiber in your diet to promote digestive health.
+This can help improve the signs and symptoms of GI discomfort and has even been shown to reduce cholesterol levels.

 Author Bio